spatie/sheets/README.md

 ## Usage

-You can use the package with a facade, helper function, or with dependency injection.
+The `Sheets` instance is available through a facade, helper function, or dependency injection.

 ```php
 use Sheets;